Spappz/VTT-Tooler-Suite/Foundry Spell Tooler/README.md

 If something goes wrong, either an `xxxERRORxxx : <error message>` string will be put in the appropriate JSON attribute, or the script will crash.
 Good luck!

 Last tested under Foundry VTT [`dnd5e` system](https://gitlab.com/foundrynet/dnd5e) version 1.5.3.
 Support outside this version is not guaranteed.

+### Longevity

+Please [create an issue](https://github.com/Spappz/VTT-Tooler-Suite/issues/new) if you'd like some extra work on this: bugs to fix, changes to the `dnd5e` system, features to develop, etc.